The Mother Brine

 From the Journal of Agriculture and Industry of South Australia, it is clear that the system was widely in use in Australia by the end of the 1890s.
 An interesting comment is made that one factory has been using essentially the same brine for the last 16 years, taking the date back to at least the early 1880s when we know for a fact that tank curing was used in Australia.

-The other way that nitrite could be added to the meat, if of course by directly adding sodium nitrite to curing brines.
+The other way that nitrite could be added to the meat is, if of course, by directly adding sodium nitrite to curing brines.
 If the Irish, Australians, Danes and the English favoured tank curing, the Germans and the Americans liked the concept of adding nitrite directly to the curing brines.
-This was however frowned upon due to the toxicity of sodium nitrite.
+This was, however, frowned upon due to the toxicity of sodium nitrite.
 In America, the matter was battled out politically, scientifically and in the courts.
 The Naming of Prague salt deals in great detail with this fascinating history.
 It became the standard ingredient in bacon cures only after WW1.
-The Germans used it during the war due to a lack of access to saltpeter (nitrate) which was reserved for the war effort and the need to produce bacon faster to supply to the front.
+The Germans used it during the war due to a lack of access to saltpetre (nitrate) which was reserved for the war effort and the need to produce bacon faster to supply to the front.
 The American packing houses in Chicago toyed with its use due to the speed of curing that it accomplishes.

 (1) Bacon exported from Denmark to Britain doubled from 1876 to 1897.
-In 1876, 3 560 176 cwt was exported compared with the 1897 that was at least double.
-The main countries that supply England with cured bacon in 1901 was the USA, Canada, Sweden and of course, Denmark.
+In 1876, 3 560 176 cwt was exported compared with 1897 which was at least double.
+The main countries that supplied England with cured bacon in 1901 were the USA, Canada, Sweden and of course, Denmark.
 (Daily Telegraph, 2 February 1901: Page 6: Bacon curing)

 (2) Peter Bojsen remained chairman until 1913.
 (Denstoredanske.dk Peter Bojsen)